 Additionally, Ms. Brown earned Bachelor and Master of Music degrees from DePaul University School of Music.

 Elizabeth’s debut picture book DANCING THROUGH FIELDS OF COLOR: THE STORY OF HELEN FRANKENTHALER was published by Abrams Books for Young Readers and it was a New York Public Library Best Books of 2019, a Junior Library Guild Selection, a Society of Midland Authors 2020 Awards – Children’s Nonfiction Honoree, and A Mighty Girl 2019 Book of the Year.
-LIKE A DIAMOND IN THE SKY: JANE TAYLOR’S BELOVED POEM OF WONDER AND THE STARS (Bloomsbury) released in 2022, and THE WORLD ENTIRE: THE UNTOLD TRUE STORY OF EXTRAORDINARY RESCUE FROM WORLD WAR II releases in Fall 2024 (Chronicle Books) with additional titles forthcoming.
+LIKE A DIAMOND IN THE SKY: JANE TAYLOR’S BELOVED POEM OF WONDER AND THE STARS (Bloomsbury) released in 2022 and was selected for the Bank Street Best Books of 2023 (Biography/Memoir Category).
+THE RIGHT TO PLAY: JANE ADDAMS’ PLAYGROUNDS is forthcoming in Spring 2024 from Albert Whitman, and THE WORLD ENTIRE: THE UNTOLD TRUE STORY OF EXTRAORDINARY RESCUE FROM WORLD WAR II releases in Spring 2025 (Chronicle Books).
 Additionally, she is a contributor to STREAM THIS NEXT (edited by Liane Bonin Starr), published in March 2022 by Rizzoli and The Bright Press (UK).
 Her YA fiction has appeared in IMMEDIATE FICTION published by St. Martin’s Press.
 Currently, she is in The Writer’s Studio at Simon Fraser University for long-form fiction.
 Elizabeth is a member of SCBWI and is represented by Sean McCarthy Literary Agency.

 More About Me